asmitbm/contributors-guide/README.md

 <h5><p align="center">If you’re using Weaviate or if you like the project, please <a href="https://github.com/semi-technologies/weaviate">⭐</a> this repository to show your support!</p></h5>

-[Weaviate](https://weaviate.io/) is a cloud-native, modular, real-time vector search engine
+[Weaviate](https://weaviate.io/) is a cloud-native, modular, real-time vector search engine.

 # Contributing to Weaviate